-Fundraising application sound be sent to Brad Lewis for council approval.
+Fundraising application sound be sent to Danyelle Schauer for council approval.

 The official Eagle Application must be completed.
-It is recommended that it is typed, filled in on the computer, for readability.
-Units are responsible for proof reading and ensuring that the application is complete and accurate.
+It is recommended it is filled in on the computer or typed for readability.
+Units are responsible for proof reading and ensuring the application is complete and accurate.